top of page

 4. Timelessness

-Timeless design comes from strong fundamentals—not trends that fade.
+Timeless design comes from strong fundamentals:

 Avoid: